paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

   (M) contain an assurance that the program will maintain an average attendance rate of not less than 75 percent of the participants enrolled in the program, or will enroll additional participants in the program;

-  (N) contain an assurance that the community-based organization will comply with any evaluation under subsection (m) 44 So in original.
-Probably should be subsection “(k)”. of this section, any research effort authorized under Federal law, and any investigation by the Secretary;
+  (N) contain an assurance that the community-based organization will comply with any evaluation under subsection (m),44 So in original.
+Probably should be subsection “(k)”. any research effort authorized under Federal law, and any investigation by the Secretary;

   (O) contain an assurance that the community-based organization shall prepare and submit to the Secretary an annual report regarding any program conducted under this section;